ndrong/zivver-thunderbird/README.md

 ## Installation
 1. Download the latest version of the extension from the [Releases page](https://github.com/NDrong/zivver-thunderbird/releases/latest).
 2. Install the extension in Thunderbird (Tools > Add-ons and Themes > ⚙️ Settings > Install Add-on From File... > Select the downloaded .zip file and press 'Add' when prompted).
-3. Click on the extension (under 'Manage Your Extensions') and go the the Preferences tab to add the required credentials
+3. Click on the extension (under 'Manage Your Extensions') and go to the Preferences tab to add the required credentials
 4. In the 'Refresh token' field, enter your refresh token.
 This token can be found by logging into https://app.zivver.com while opening the Developer Tools (Ctrl + Shift + I) and looking for a request to https://app.zivver.com/api/authentication/login (see the screenshots below for an example request).
 The form data in this request should include a parameter called "request_token", containing a value starting with "Z1.1.2.".
 Copy the value (making sure to remove the quotes at the beginning and end) and paste it into the 'Refresh token' field.
 5. In the 'Email address' field, simply enter the email address used to authenticate at https://app.ziver.com.
 Make sure to press 'Save' before exiting the Preferences tab.
 6. To check whether the extension is configured properly, open a Zivver notification message in your Thunderbird inbox.
 If everything is working correctly, the message should be decrypted and shown in the message pane.